TOP 50 OPM BANDS OF THE '90S | PART 4

 90S HITS: RAGE, SAYAW SA BUBONG*, REKLAMO NG REKLAMO*, TAMBOL*, MAD MATHEMATICAL WORLD*, AND HE SAYS* (*from their Jerks Live album)

-I was about to write them off because I thought they never produced an album during the 90s.
-But they did... which is why they are on this list.
-Aside from their Jerks Live album (1994), Star Records produced an album, their first major outfit album in 1997 called Haligi ng Maynila.
-They have been belting out tunes since the Manila Sound era.
-In terms of influence, it is safe to say that most bands of the ’80s and ’90s (heck, even in the 2000s) look up to The Jerks.
-Their music is pretty much a chop-suey of everything.
-Chikoy Pura and Nito Adriano are icons in the industry and they are still performing up to this day.
-Listening to their music, I like their English songs better.
-If this was during the 1980’s they would have been up top.
+I almost wrote them off, thinking they never released an album in the ’90s.
+But they did—and that’s why they made this list.
+Aside from their Jerks Live album in 1994, Star Records released their first major studio album, Haligi ng Maynila, in 1997.
+The Jerks have been belting out tunes since the Manila Sound era, and in terms of influence, you could say that most bands from the ’80s and ’90s—even well into the 2000s—look up to them.
+Their music is a unique chop-suey of styles.
+Chikoy Pura and Nito Adriano are true icons in the industry, and they’re still performing today.
+Honestly, I prefer their English songs more.
+If this was back in the ’80s, they probably would’ve been at the very top.

 27 BACKDRAFT